When are flat feet normal?

 - Systemic features.

-Photo above : Stiff Flat Foot due to Inflammatory Arthritis (Juvenile Idiopathic Arthritis).
+Photo below : Stiff Flat Foot due to Inflammatory Arthritis (Juvenile Idiopathic Arthritis).

 Photo below : Radiograph showing tarsal coalition with fusion of the calcaneum and navicular bones (arrowed)